bramleyccslab/website_files/content/member/janphilipp.md

 <!--  I am a PhD student in Neil Bramley's Computational Cognitive Science Lab at the University of Edinburgh. -->

-I am currently investigating information cascades and the emergence of echo chambers through empirically informed agent-based simulations.
-A key focus of my PhD is to increase the cognitive sophistication of artificial agents to better account for the social- and cognitive determinants underlying the formation of echo chambers in lateral information systems (e.g., social media).
-I am also very interested in reinforcement learning and hypothesis generation, and I aim to combine this interest with my focus on multi-agent systems.
+I am interested in multi-agent systems and probabilistic representations of beliefs (e.g., in graphical models).
+For example, I am interested in how optimal network configurations can be found to optimize network performance.
+Currently, I am investigating information cascades and the emergence of echo chambers through agent-based simulations.
+At the same time, I aim to develop a better understanding of how people deal with statistical dependencies in social learning.
+These findings might help to further improve current models of belief propagation.

-I previously worked as a graduate reseracher in [Dimitris Pinotsis' Lab](https://www.pinotsislab.com/) at City - University of London where I used dynamic causal modelling to investigate drivers of resting state activity in the rat's vibrissal somatosensory system.
+Besides my PhD, I am working as a tutor in Research Methods and Statistics at the University of Edinburgh.
+Prior to joining UoE, I worked as a graduate reseracher in [Dimitris Pinotsis' Computational Neuroscience Lab](https://www.pinotsislab.com/) at City - University of London where I used dynamic causal modelling to investigate drivers of resting state activity in the rat's vibrissal somatosensory system.
 Prior to moving to London I worked as a research assistant in [Henry Otgaar's' Lab](https://henryotgaar.wixsite.com/henryotgaar) based in Maastricht.
 The results of my work as RA can be found [here](https://www.sciencedirect.com/science/article/pii/S0001691818302385).